- Perform your movement repetition,

 Before the lesson

-I'm going to walk you through that so that you understand not only how to improve your golf swing, but how to get the most out of the website and how to practice golf at home.
+I'm going to walk you through this so that you understand not only how to improve your golf swing, but how to get the most out of the website and how to practice golf at home.

 Takeaway, before the lesson